Exopy/exopy/docs/source/dev_guide/style_guide.rst

 Header
 ------

-All files part of the Ecpy should start with the following header :
+All files part of the Exopy should start with the following header :

 .. code-block:: python

 	# -*- coding: utf-8 -*-
 	# -----------------------------------------------------------------------------
-	# Copyright 2015 by Ecpy Authors, see AUTHORS for more details.
+	# Copyright 2015-2018 by Exopy Authors, see AUTHORS for more details.
 	#
 	# Distributed under the terms of the BSD license.
 	#